TAE40110 - Certificate IV in Training and Assessment

 To receive RPL, we assess your previous work, education and life experiences against recognised qualifications.
 Applications for RPL can be made prior to enrolling.

-• Individuals seeking to extend or enhance and compliment their existing qualifications
+- Individuals seeking to extend or enhance and compliment their existing qualifications, and;

-To be eligible to for the qualification of TAE40110 Certificate IV in Training and Assessment, students are required to complete a total of ten (10) units of competency, consisting of:
+To be awarded TAE40110 Certificate IV in Training and Assessment, a student must successfully complete a total of ten (10) units of competency, comprising of:

-A combination of relevant vocational industry experience/qualifications and educational experience/qualifications
+- Other: Direct Entry: A combination of relevant vocational industry experience/qualifications and educational experience/qualifications.

 How to apply for this course